Xeno-legit/Xeno-legit/README.md

-# 👋 Hi there, I'm Abdulhamid Ali!
+# Hello there, I'm Abdulhamid Ali.

 ### 🇪🇬 A 15-year-old Full-Stack Developer & AI Enthusiast from Egypt.